 One of the biggest questions we hear is whether or not you need a passport to cruise.
 It seems like a simple question, especially if your cruise is going to Alaska.
-Alas, not everything is cut and dry when it comes to government enforcement and rules put in place by different cruise lines.
+After all, you are likely leaving from the United States, visiting the United States, and returning back to the U.S.

 The rules surrounding identification and border crossings can be hairy.
-For American citizens traveling on a cruise, there is a loophole designed to make it easier for people to travel, without a passport.
+Fortunately, for American citizens traveling on a cruise, there is a loophole designed to make it easier for people to travel without a passport.

 Secondly, each cruise line has their own specific rules regarding documentation needed to travel.
 This makes it dependent on the cruise line itself if you have to bring a passport or not.